 So how can we possibly assume that this study is correct?

-Well, I know you got Yao Ming, but I mean, this isn't a little bit of an exception.
+Well, I know you got Yao Ming, but I mean, this is a little bit of an exception.

 Oh, it's chicks that did this.

-Anne Case and Christina Paxon of Princeton in a paper published by the National Bureau of Economic Research.
+Ann Case and Christina Paxson of Princeton in a paper published by the National Bureau of Economic Research.

-Uh, the researchers, case, this be Anne Case and Christina Paxson believe the height advantage in the job world is more than just a question of image.
+The researchers, Case, this be Ann Case and Christina Paxson, believe the height advantage in the job world is more than just a question of image.

 So taller people, smarter than shorter people.